 C D E F G A B

 these are mere “notes” on a piano or even a harmonium.

 A Sur is NOT a note.
 We just call them that sometimes for a quick but incorrect explanation.
 Calling a Sur a note is not correct or true.
 We actually do NOT have music notes in HCM.
 We have Sur!
 And Sur more closely relates to what the English speakers refer to as Solfège.
 Or simply Solfa in layman’s terms.
 The Solfa keys are what’s known as:

 Do Re Mi Fa So La Ti.
 Is that making sense so far?

 Try to understand this concept…it’s VERY important to us especially, because we’re not just learning music, we’re learning HCM.
 At first, when I learned this, my views were…”Well Why?”.
 But then someone explained to me that this makes a musician so powerful when working with other musicians who may not be on the same key.

-You see, the gurus of HCM had realized long ago that vocal registers of men and women vary.
+You see, the gurus of HCM had realized long ago that the vocal registers of men and women vary.
 And also vary among the same gender too.
-So this concept had to be adopted in order to over come vocal register problems that I’m sure must have come up when HCM was in its infancy.
+So this concept had to be adopted in order to overcome vocal register problems that I’m sure must have come up when HCM was in its infancy.
 They adopted a very simple yet powerful technique…transposing music.

 What placing the

 S or Kharaj to ANY key allows the musician to play the same Raag from a key that suits him or her easily.
-Try hearing a bunch of people sing Happy Birthday together as a group in a kids birthday party and you’ll quickly feel, either none of them have a good voice, or there is something else that happens when people sing as group.
-Most of the times, it’s simply everybody singing fine, but from their own separate vocal registers.
+Try hearing a bunch of people sing Happy Birthday together as a group at a kid’s birthday party and you’ll quickly feel, either none of them have a good voice, or there is something else that happens when people sing as a group.
+Most of the time, it’s simply everybody singing fine, but from their own separate vocal registers.
 And it sounds horrible as a group.